soundpress/RulesOfNYC/docs/c47/index.rst

             (III) resided in the City shelter system for at least ninety consecutive days, excluding gaps of up to three calendar days;

-         (ii) a member who meets the description set forth in paragraph (1) of subdivision (b) of section 7-10 of this chapter and resided in a shelter operated by or on behalf of DHS for any period of time between May 1, 2015 and July 31, 2015; or
+         (ii) a member who meets the description set forth in paragraph (1) of subdivision (b) of 68 RCNY § 7-10 and resided in a shelter operated by or on behalf of DHS for any period of time between May 1, 2015 and July 31, 2015; or

-         (iii) a member who meets the description set forth in paragraph (2), (3), or (4) of subdivision (b) of section 7-10 of this chapter.
+         (iii) a member who meets the description set forth in paragraph (2), (3), or (4) of subdivision (b) of 68 RCNY § 7-10.

-      (C) The household must have identified a host family, consisting of relatives or friends of the household who live in the City of New York, that has agreed to permit the household to reside in its residence and to receive a monthly rent payment from the household that does not exceed the applicable maximum rent set forth in the table in subdivision (a) of section 7-21 of this chapter.
+      (C) The household must have identified a host family, consisting of relatives or friends of the household who live in the City of New York, that has agreed to permit the household to reside in its residence and to receive a monthly rent payment from the household that does not exceed the applicable maximum rent set forth in the table in subdivision (a) of 68 RCNY § 7-21.

-      (D) The host family and the host family's residence must meet the requirements of subdivision (j) of section 7-24 of this chapter.
+      (D) The host family and the host family's residence must meet the requirements of subdivision (j) of 68 RCNY § 7-24.

       (E) The household must have total gross income that does not exceed 200 percent of the federal poverty level as established annually by the U.S. Department of Health and Human Services.